 The Ministry of Transportation has completed an Environmental Assessment for the Highway 407 Transitway.
-The approved EA provides for a Bus Rapid Transit Service that will run parallel to Highway 407.
-It provides for a Transitway Station approximately 400m south of Highway 7, immediately to the east of the rail line.
-A potential site for a GO Rail Station (which would be subject of a specific EA if it were to proceed) a road connection from Highway 7 to the station area which includes a bus loop, a passenger pick-up and drop-off, a commuter parking lot and associated stormwater management pond are components of the facility.
-The majority of this area is on lands owned by the Province of Ontario, which are located in the Parkway Belt West Plan area.
+The approved EA provides for a Bus Transit Service that will run parallel to Highway 407.
+The Environmental Assessment for this project, entitled , was approved by the Minister of the Environment on .
+It provides for a Transitway Station approximately 400m south of Highway 7, immediately to the east of the rail line, a potential site for a GO Rail Station (which would be subject of a specific EA if it were to proceed) a road connection from Highway 7 to the station area which includes a bus loop, a passenger pick-up and drop-off, a commuter parking lot and associated stormwater management facilities.
+The majority of this facility is on lands owned by the Province of Ontario, which are located in the Parkway Belt West Plan area.
 Design work on the Transitway has not been initiated and its budgeting or time of construction has not been confirmed.
 It is the policy of this Secondary Plan that:

-- 4.3.1 The City supports measures taken by York Region Rapid Transit and Metrolinx to advance the planning for a VivaNext -GO Rail interchange at the Potential Mobility Hub identified on Schedule E Transit Network; - 4.3.2 This plan does not prevent or obstruct the development of the Highway 407 Transitway and its related station facilities in accordance with the approved Environmental Assessment. - 4.3.3 The City's preferred location for the GO Rail station is at the Highway 7 crossing with the station located either straddling the bridge or north of Highway 7 because of the potential to direct transfers to and from the Highway 7 Rapid Transit Line, as well as the proximity to the future intensification of the blocks north of Highway 7.
-However, in considering the location of the future GO Rail station, there will also be the need to provide for convenient access to the EA-approved 407 Transitway station. - 4.3.4 The precise location for the GO Rail Station will be dependent on GO Transit's feasibility analysis and Environmental Assessment. - 4.3.5 York Region Rapid Transit Corporation's Highway 7 and Vaughan North-South Link Environmental Assessment identifies the potential for a future station for the Viva rapid transit line that would be located at the GO Rail line if a GO station is constructed.
-The location of the GO Rail station has not yet been determined but any future development along Highway 7 should protect for either a curbside or typical median station/canopy. - 4.3.6 The City shall continue to cooperate with relevant transit agencies on the planning for future rapid transit facilities and associated infrastructure within the Concord GO Centre.
-The City will encourage the minimization of the footprints of transit infrastructure including recommendations for structured parking.

-4.3.7 Development should also protect for a grade-separated pedestrian and cycling crossing of Highway 7 to interface with the Viva and a GO Rail station.
+- 4.3.1 The City supports measures taken by York Region Rapid Transit and Metrolinx to advance the planning for a VvivaNext -GO Rail interchange at the Potential Transit Mobility Hub identified on Schedule E - Transit Network; - 4.3.2 This plan does not prevent or obstruct the development of the Highway 407 Transitway and its related station facilities in accordance with the approved Environmental Assessment. - 4.3.3 The City's preferred location for the GO Rail station is at the Highway 7 crossing with the station located either straddling the bridge or north of Highway 7 because of the potential to direct transfers to and from the Highway 7 Rapid Transit Line, as well as the proximity to the future intensification of the blocks north of Highway 7.
+However, in considering the location of the future GO Rail station, there will also be the need to provide for convenient access to the EA-approved 407 Transitway station. - 4.3.4 The precise locations for the GO Rail Station will be dependent on GO Transit's feasibility analysis and Environmental Assessment.
+Therefore the location may vary from what is shown on Schedule E without amendment to this plan. - 4.3.5 York Region Rapid Transit Corporation's Highway 7 and Vaughan North-South Link Environmental Assessment will require a future station for the Viva rapid transit line that is located at the GO Rail line if a GO station is constructed.
+The location of the station has not yet been determined but the any future development along Highway 7 should protect for either a curbside or typical median station/canopy. - 4.3.6 The City shall continue to cooperate with relevant transit agencies on the planning for future rapid transit facilities and associated infrastructure within Concord GO Centre.
+The City will encourage the minimization of the footprints of transit infrastructure including recommendations for structured parking. - 4.3.7 Development should also protect for a grade-separated pedestrian and cycling crossing of Highway 7 to interface with the Viva and a GO Rail station.
 The 407 Transitway Environmental Assessment also included the commitment to provide a grade separated pedestrian crossing of the GO Rail Line south of Highway 7.